Mira Jalosuo: University of Minnesota

-Jalosuo and her college roommate, goaltender Noora Räty, became the first European players to join the Minnesota Golden Gophers.
-During her four years on the team, Jalosuo scored a total of 57 points, with 19 goals and 37 assists over 152 games.
+Jalosuo and her college roommate, Finnish goaltender Noora Räty, became the first European players to join the Gophers.
 She played in 37 games during her 2009–10 freshman season, recording one goal and five assists, with a +4 rating.
 She scored her first collegiate point when she assisted on Chelsey Jones' goal against Syracuse Orange on 4 October 2009.
-She missed three games in January to play with the Finnish National Team at the Meco Cup in Germany.
-Jalouso scored her first collegiate goal in an 8–5 win over the MSU-Mankato Mavericks during the first round of the Western Collegiate Hockey Association playoffs on 26 February.
-She was the last player cut for the 2010 Winter Olympics, which she called "a turning point in my life and hockey career" that made her more determined to make a future Olympic team.
+She missed three games in January to play for Finland at the Meco Cup in Germany.
+Jalouso scored her first collegiate goal in an 8–5 win over Minnesota State during the first round of the Western Collegiate Hockey Association (WCHA) playoffs on 26 February.
+She was the last player cut from the Finnish roster for the 2010 Winter Olympics, which she called "a turning point in my life and hockey career" that made her more determined to make a future Olympic team.

 During her 2010–11 sophomore season, Jalosuo was a WCHA All-Academic Team honoree and letterwinner.
 She played all 38 games of the season and recorded four goals (all on the power play and eight assists, with a +9 rating.
-Paired with Anne Schleper, Jalosuo had two multi-point games, scored her first assist of the season against the St. Cloud State Huskies on 22 October, and scored game-winning goals in both games against the Harvard Crimson on 26 and 28 November.
-She also set up Terry Kelly's goal in the 4–2 victory over the Minnesota–Duluth Bulldogs in a WCHA semi-final game on 4 March.
+Paired with Anne Schleper, Jalosuo had two multi-point games, scored her first assist of the season against St. Cloud State on 22 October, and scored game-winning goals in both games against the Harvard Crimson on 26 and 28 November.
+She also set up Terry Kelly's goal in the 4–2 victory over Minnesota Duluth in a WCHA semi-final game on 4 March.

 During her 2011–12 junior season, Jalosuo was an Academic All-WCHA and scored a total of three goals and six assists, netting her first goal of the season in a 4–0 win over Syracuse on 1 October.
-She scored one assist each during the WCHA first round and semi-finals, and had a +3 rating during a 5–1 National Collegiate Athletic Association Quarterfinal win over the University of North Dakota on 10 March.
+She scored one assist each during the WCHA first round and semi-finals, and had a +3 rating during a 5–1 NCAA quarterfinal win over North Dakota on 10 March.